 Wright Medical agreed to two settlements totaling $330 million to resolve hundreds of lawsuits over its hip-replacement implants.
+After the final settlement, a federal court closed the multidistrict litigation against Wright in June 2018.
 The company no longer makes hip implants.

 Did you or a loved one suffer complications after receiving a hip implant?
 You may be eligible for compensation.